 The president’s emphasis on green jobs doesn’t help.
 It’s tough for many steelworkers to see themselves producing solar panels.
 Clean-energy jobs may be the future, but they’re not seen by displaced workers as a panacea.

-This article appears in the June 29, 2011, edition of National Journal Daily.
+This article appears in the June 29, 2011 edition of NJ Daily.